savedra1/clipse/README.md

 The `clipse` binary, installable from the repo, can run on pretty much any Unix-based OS and will require zero external dependencies.
 Being terminal-based also allows for easy integration with a window manager and configuration of how the TUI behaves.
 For example, binding a floating window to the `clipse` command as shown in [my example](https://youtu.be/ZE2F8Mj0_I0) using [Hyprland window manager](https://hyprland.org/) on __NixOs__.

-**Note that working with image files will require one of the following dependencies**:
+**Note that working with image files will require one of the following dependencies to be installd on your system**:

 - Linux (X11) & MacOs: [xclip](https://github.com/astrand/xclip)
 - Linux (Wayland): [wl-clipboard](https://github.com/bugaevc/wl-clipboard)